rakutenintelligence-api/rakutenintelligence-api.github.io/server-side-authorization.md

 ---
 layout: page
-title: Server-Side Authentication
+title: Server-Side Authorization
-permalink: /server-side-authentication/
+permalink: /server-side-authorization/
 ---

 For this type of authorization, Slice will be provide you with an API key and you will generate a DSA public/private keypair.
 Enter ONLY the public key into the Slice developer portal.